WPTechInnovation/wpw-pi-led/readme.md

 # Setup

 * Register an account with Worldpay for online payments [here](http://online.worldpay.com)
+* Download/install dependencies, please run the following from the project root:
-* Download Worldpay Within SDK: `go get github.com/WPTechInnovation/worldpay-within-sdk`
+  * `go get ./...`

 # Usage
 The following commands need to be run out of both the `producer` and `consumer` directories